 Pasciuti, Daniel S. and Corey R. Payne.
 2017.
 “Illusion in Crisis?
 World-Economic and Zonal Volatility, 1975-2013,” in The World-System as Unit of Analysis: Past Contributions and Future Advances, edited by Roberto Patricio Korzeniewicz.
 London, England: Routledge.

 Korzeniewicz, Roberto Patricio, and Corey R. Payne.
-“Rethinking Core and Periphery in Historical Capitalism: The Shifting Epicenters of Wealth Accumulation, 1500-1950.”
+“Rethinking Core and Periphery in Historical Capitalism: World-Magnates and The Shifting Epicenters of Wealth Accumulation.”
 Chapter in Political-Economy of the World-System Annual.

 Payne, Corey R. “Review of The Great Leveler: Violence and the History of Inequality from the Stone Age to the Twenty-First Century by Walter Scheidel,” Journal of World-Systems Research.

 Karatasli, Sahan Savas, Daniel Pasciuti and Corey Payne.
 “Comparison of World Income Datasets.”
 The Arrighi Center for Global Studies.